jeffreyadams/atlasofliegroups-docs/library/axis/types.rst

    * - :ref:`RealForm`
      - real form within an inner class
    * - :ref:`CartanClass`
-     - class of Cartan subgroups within an inner class
+     - all the conjugacy classes of Cartan subgroups  of real groups in an inner class
    * - :ref:`KGBElt`
      - element of the set K\\G/B associated to some RealForm value
    * - :ref:`Block`